 What is the distance between the student residences and campus?

 All our residences are located within walking distance of the campus and the city centre.
 There is no real need to bring a car, although there is limited parking available at most properties.

 How are student residences paid for?

-To make life easier, accommodation fees can be paid in either three equal instalments – normally October, January and May – or eight equal monthly installments from October to May.
+To make life easier, accommodation fees can be paid in either three equal instalments – normally October, January and May – or eight equal monthly instalments from October to May.
 Payment is made by direct debit.

 What is included in the cost of accommodation?